smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 Each subscription has the following limits:

 - Each subscription must maintain a minimum balance to fund requests from consumer contracts.
 If your balance is below that minimum, your requests remain pending for up to 24 hours before they expire.
-After you add sufficient LINK to a subscription, pending requests process automatically as long as long as they have not expired.
+After you add sufficient LINK to a subscription, pending requests automatically process as long as they have not expired.
 - The minimum subscription balance must be sufficient for each new consumer contract that you add to a subscription.
-The require size of the minimum balance depends on the gas lane, and the size of the request that the consumer contract makes.
+The required size of the minimum balance depends on the gas lane and the size of the request that the consumer contract makes.
 For example, a consumer contract that requests one random value will require a smaller minimum balance than a consumer contract that requests 50 random values.
 In general, you can estimate the required minimum LINK balance using the following formula where max verification gas is always 200,000.

     ```
     (Gas lane maximum * (Max verification gas + Callback gas limit)) / (ETH to LINK price) = Minimum LINK balance